khadeshyam/CloudQA-Assessment/README.md

 ## License

 This project is licensed under the GNU Affero General Public License (AGPL).
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://github.com/khadeshyam/CloudQA-Assessment/blob/master/LICENSE) file for details.

-## Contact

-For any questions or feedback, please contact [your-email@example.com](mailto:your-email@example.com).